Azerbaijani Armed Forces: Military oath

 The military oath (Hərbi and) is taken by conscripts as a legal basis of the beginning of their military service.
 The oath is administered by the commanding officer of the unit.
 The following is the text for the current version of the oath:

 Battle flags and pennants

 A battle flag for a military unit is a symbol of honor which remains forever in the unit unless it is dissolved.
 By military law, if the battle flag is lost in battle, the commander of the military unit and the servicemen under its command are brought to court, and the unit is abolished.
 Battle flags have the color of the State Flag, with the slogan "For Azerbaijan" being embroidered with golden silk on a blue stripe along the upper edge of the fabric.
 Outside the battle flag, the Azerbaijani military also utilizes the Turkish military tradition of pennants as symbols.

 Military holidays

-These are the military holidays observed by all service personnel the Armed Forces:
+These are the military holidays observed by all service personnel of the Armed Forces: